wisniewskikr/chrisblog-it-java-springboot/spring-boot/others/db/sql/springboot-helloworld-db-transactions/README.md

 -----------

 ##### Goal
 The goal of this project is to present how to create **Hello World** application in **Java** programming language with usage **Spring Boot** framework which handles **transactions**.

-Transaction means that all database operations should be performed or none of them.
+**Transaction** means that all database operations should be performed or none of them.
 There can not be such situation that some databases operations are performed and some not.

-In Spring Boot transactions are handled by annotation **@Transactional** (class HelloWorldService).
+In Spring Boot transactions are handled by annotation **@Transactional** (class SentenceService).

 ##### Flow
 The following flow takes place in this project:
 1. User via any browser sends request to application HelloWorld for content
-1. Application HelloWorld saves texts "Hello" and "World" to different tables in database and then read them.
-Result is added to JSON
-1. Application HelloWorld saves texts "Hello" and "World" to different tables in database **without transaction** and then read them.
-But between saving "Hello" and saving "World" an error occurs.
-Because there is not transaction so **word "Hello" is saved** and **word "World" is not saved**.
-Result is added to JSON
-1. Application HelloWorld saves texts "Hello" and "World" to different tables in database **with transaction** and then read them.
-But between saving "Hello" and saving "World" an error occurs.
-Because there is transaction so **word "Hello" is not saved** and **word "World" is not saved**.
-Result is added to JSON
+1. Application HelloWorld runs transactional method saveSentence(Hello, World) which calls two methods: saveFirstWord(Hello) and saveSecondWord(World).
+There is an exception in saveSecondWord(World) so all database operations are rolled back - even already saved word "Hello".
+That's why sentence from database is 'null null'.
+Description and sentence are added to result JSON
-1. Application HelloWorld returns response with message.
+1. Application HelloWorld returns response with JSON.
 This response is presented to User via browser

 ##### Launch
 To launch this application please make sure that the **Preconditions** are met and then follow instructions from **Usage** section.